 - 1. The concept of a receptive field. - 2.
-The functional effect of photoreceptor adaptation to background light intensity and photoreceptor gain control.
-You don't need to explain the mechanism here, just what is the effect of adaptation and gain control.
-To explain the response, you can sketch the photoreceptor response in various ways, e.g. with the x-axis being time, log intensity, and temporal frequency.
-For the temporal response, you should show what would happen if you observed a particular step response and then put sunglasses over the photoreceptor to reduce all light intensities by a factor of 10 (for example). - 3.
-Why the center-surround retinal receptive fields respond transiently to overall changes in the brightness of the scene; for instance, when you listen to the ON center ganglion cell, why does it make a burst of ON spikes when you suddenly change the stimulus from uniform black to uniform white? - 4.
-Complementary channels1 and rectification2 of signed quantities into e.g. ON/OFF channels as a mechanism for representing signed quantities in the nervous system. - 5.
-Center-surround responses as a mechanism for representing spatial contrast.
-Also explain if the surround is low-pass filtered so that it is delayed, then how the center-surround response represents spatio-temporal contrast.
+The effect of photoreceptor adaptation to background light intensity and photoreceptor gain control.
+To explain the response, you can sketch the photoreceptor response in various ways, e.g. as a function of time, log intensity, or temporal frequency.

+- 3. Why the center-surround retinal receptive fields respond transiently to overall changes in the brightness of the scene; for instance, when you listen to the ON center ganglion cell, why does it make a burst of ON spikes when you suddenly change the stimulus from uniform black to uniform white? - 4.
+Complementary channels and rectification1 of signed quantities into e.g. ON/OFF channels as a mechanism for representing signed quantities in the nervous system. - 5.
+Center-surround responses as a mechanism for representing contrast.